Vazzi/Schemepp/Readme.md

 # Schemepp
 An implementation of Scheme in C++.

-Schemepp is a bytecode interpreter and Virtual machine for Scheme language.
+Schemepp is a bytecode interpreter and a Virtual machine for Scheme language.

-I used a [Bob Scheme](https://github.com/eliben/bobscheme) compiler to create bytecode files.
+I used the [Bob Scheme](https://github.com/eliben/bobscheme) compiler to create bytecode files.
 Schemepp can read only .bobc files.

 ## File structure

 * bin ... binnary of Schemepp (created by cmake)
 * scheme
   * / problem.scm ... an example in Scheme
   * / problem.bob ... compiled file of the example
   * / input.dat ... input data for example program in Scheme
 * src ... source code of Schemepp
 * CMakeLists.txt ... specification for cmake
 * Readme.md ... readme